fzhaouf/heart-disease-mlops/README.md

 ---

 ## **🎯 Conclusion**
-This project successfully demonstrates **end-to-end MLOps practices** by:
-✅ **Building & Training ML Models**
+This project successfully demonstrates **end-to-end MLOps practices** by ✅ **Building & Training ML Models**
 ✅ **Tracking Model Performance with MLflow**
 ✅ **Deploying an API on AWS EC2**